 The Pittsburgh Parks Conservancy was founded in December 1996 by a group of citizens concerned with the deteriorating conditions of Pittsburgh's historic city parks.

-A nonprofit organization, the Parks Conservancy has worked closely with the City of Pittsburgh since 1998 under an official public-private partnership agreement to restore the city's four regional parks: Frick, Highland, Riverview, and Schenley.
+A nonprofit organization, the Parks Conservancy has worked closely with the City of Pittsburgh since 1998 under an official public interest partnership agreement to restore the city's parks.

-To date, the Parks Conservancy has raised over $97.5 million for parks and has completed 17 major improvement projects.
-Currently active in 22 parks, the Parks Conservancy has expanded into community and neighborhood parks throughout Pittsburgh.
+To date, the Parks Conservancy has raised nearly $130 million for parks and has completed 22 major improvement projects.
+Currently active in 22 of the city's 165 parks, the Parks Conservancy has expanded into community and neighborhood parks throughout Pittsburgh.

 Improving quality of life for the people of Pittsburgh by restoring the park system to excellence in partnership with government and the community.
 Projects and programs are conducted with respect for the environment, historic design, and the needs of our diverse region.